VPAC/superlinux/supercomputingwithlinux.md

 Early in this book it was recommended that spaces should be avoided in filenames.
 Part of this is due to poorly designed scripts that make use of the `ls` command.
 In a nutshell, `ls` can't differentiate in a script what is a filename and what is a space.
 It is, of course, unnecessary.
 Worse still, if any of the directories have files the process will generate the files inside the directories as well.

-`touch "a file with lots of spaces in the name"`
+`touch "This is a long file name"`
 `for item in $(ls ./*); do echo ${item}; done`

 Removing such characters can be achieved through scripts.
 The following examples remove spaces from filenames and apostrophes.
 The script is designed to prevent expansion from the wildcard, but remember that a `mv` command will overwrite existing files that have the same name.